 Michael William Hogan was a corporate executive-type until one day he woke up and realized that he was working for all the wrong reasons.
 And all the wrong people.

-Alarmed but enlightened, Michael thought about checking himself into one of those outrageously expensive facilities in the hills above Malibu but discovered they don't offer corporate executive-typectomies.
-Undeterred, he then bought a tattered volume of Mid-Life Crisis Management for Dummies at a used bookstore in Brentwood only to discover the chapter on transitioning from hell to heaven had been torn out.
-Left with only self-reliance, Michael managed to get into his own head, rewiring his grey matter to finally pursue what matters: happiness, creativity, screenwriting.
+Alarmed but enlightened, Michael thought about checking himself into one of those outrageously expensive facilities in the hills above Malibu but discovered that none offered corporate executive-typectomies.
+Undeterred, he bought a tattered volume of Mid-Life Crisis Management for Dummies at a used bookstore in Brentwood only to discover the chapter on transitioning from hell to heaven had been torn out.
+Left with only self-reliance, Michael rewired his grey matter to finally pursue what matters: happiness, creativity, screenwriting, filmmaking.
+Unable to fully abandon his entrepreneurial side, he also launched a production company, Motu Productions.